Scifabric/docs.pybossa.com/docs/api.md

 Gives you the list of featured projects.

--   **pagination**: A pagination object for getting new featured projets from this category.
+-   **pagination**: A pagination object for getting new featured projects from this category.
 -   **active\_cat**: Active category.
 -   **projects**: List of projects belonging to this category.
 -   **categories**: List of available categories in this server.